Bud Flanagan: Showbusiness career

 Bud Flanagan is best remembered as part of a double act with Chesney Allen, billed as Flanagan and Allen.
 They had first met on active service in Flanders, but did not work together until 1926, touring with a Florrie Forde show called "Here's to You".
 They established a reputation and were booked by Val Parnell at the Holborn Empire.
 As music hall comedians they would often feature a mixture of comedy and music in their act and this led to a successful recording career as a duo and roles in film and television.
 Flanagan and Allen were both also members of The Crazy Gang, appearing in the first show at the London Palladium in 1931, and continued to work with the group, concurrently with their double-act career.

 Flanagan and Allen's songs featured the same, usually gentle humour for which the duo were known in their live performances, and during World War II reflected the experiences of ordinary people during wartime.
 Songs like "We're Going to Hang out the Washing on the Siegfried Line" mocked the German defences (the Siegfried Line), while others like "Miss You" sang of missing one's sweetheart during enforced absences.
 Other songs such as their most famous "Underneath the Arches" (which Flanagan co-wrote with Reg Connelly) had universal themes such as friendship, which, again, helped people relate to the subject matter.
 The music was usually melodic, following a binary verse, verse chorus structure, with a small dance band or orchestra providing the backing.
 The vocals were distinctive because, while Flanagan was at least a competent singer and sang the melody lines, Allen used an almost spoken delivery to provide the harmonies.

 Allen semi-retired in 1945 and Flanagan increasingly became a solo performer, although the two of them still appeared together on occasion, including for the 1957 TV series Together Again.
 In 1959, Flanagan was awarded the OBE, and received the award from the Duke of Edinburgh at Buckingham Palace.
 By the 1960s, and with his career on the wane, Flanagan used his wealth to invest in betting shops.
 Flanagan was a member of the entertainment charitable fraternity, the Grand Order of Water Rats.

-Flanagan's last recording was Jimmy Perry and Derek Taverner's theme for the British sitcom Dad's Army, "Who Do You Think You Are Kidding, Mr Hitler?", recorded by Pye shortly before his death in 1968, and for which he was paid 100 guineas (£105).
+Flanagan's last recording was Jimmy Perry and Derek Taverner's theme for the British sitcom Dad's Army, "Who Do You Think You Are Kidding, Mr Hitler?", recorded by Pye on 27 February 1968, shortly before his death on 20 October 1968, and for which he was paid 100 guineas (£105).
 The song was an affectionate pastiche of the sort of songs Flanagan had sung during the war.

 In tribute, Flanagan's fellow comedian Charlie Chester said, "No artist born was more loved by his brothers.
 No man gave more in human happiness".
-Flanagan was cremated at the Golders Green Crematorium.